LydiaSevelt/cyberdeck_rpi_boot_logo_kernels/README.md

 Raspbian image kernels built with cyberdeck logos

 This is for a stock Raspbian Buster image, version 4.19.108-v7+
-No testing has been done at this time, satisfaction not guaranteed.
+Almost no testing has been done at this time, satisfaction not guaranteed.

 # Using the install script